git/git.github.io/rev_news/drafts/edition-27.md

 definition of the macro to "disallow a side-effect operator in the macro".

-To that René further noticed that while "SWAP(a++, ...) is caught by the compiler, SWAP(*a++, ...) works fine".
+In response René further noticed that while "SWAP(a++, ...) is caught by the compiler, SWAP(*a++, ...) works fine".

 The above in turn prompted Jeff King, alias Peff, to suggest having